petar-popovic-bg/Jerteh/README.md

 # Jerteh
-This is a python package of tools used for Jerteh text processing and compiling vertical files for NoSketch Engine
+This package provides utility classes and static methods for Python that make use of different third party software commonly used in text processing such as: [Unitex](https://unitexgramlab.org/), [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/), [Apache-Tika](https://tika.apache.org/) and [Google-Tesseract](https://opensource.google/projects/tesseract).

 ## Installation
 ###### Linux